pulipatiharshini/Digital-Electronics-Internship/README.md

 # Task 1

-# What is Digital Electronics?
+# What is Digital Electronics

 Digital electronics is a branch of electronics that deals with systems and devices that use digital signals, which are discrete representations of data, typically using binary code (0s and 1s).